Under no circumstances would San Joaquin County, or any county, have final results on election night. The media

 The SOS also has information about the unprocessed ballots for all the counties in California at: https://electionresults.sos.ca.gov/unprocessed-ballots-status.

-Precinct reporting is not relevant for this election.
 A “Precinct” describes the geographical location and polling place where you and your neighbors are assigned to vote.
-Historically, when the ballot boxes from all of the precincts were returned and counted on election night, counties would report “100% precincts reported.”
+When the ballot boxes from all of the precincts are returned and counted on election night, counties will report “100% precincts reported.”

 The “official canvass” is the public process of processing and tallying all ballots received in an election, including, but not limited to, ballots voted in person, provisional ballots and Vote-by-Mail ballots not included in the semifinal election night results.
 The official

-canvass also includes the process of examining all election materials returned from Voter Service Centers, reconciling ballot inventory and voter participation history, processing conditional voter registration provisional ballots, and performance of the post-election manual tally, which is an audit
+canvass also includes the process of examining all election materials returned from Polling Places, reconciling ballot inventory and voter participation history, processing conditional voter registration provisional ballots, and performance of the post-election manual tally, which is an audit

 to ensure the ballots were counted accurately.
 The canvass concludes with the certification of the results.

 Voter turnout is the number of ballots counted and reported on our website as a percentage of the number of registered voters.
 As more ballots are counted, the turnout number and turnout percentage increases.
 For example, on election night in the 2020 Presidential Primary Election, voter turnout in San Joaquin County was about 17%.
 Whereas, the final certified results, after the canvass showed about a 46% turnout.

 For the most updated information on votes left to be counted, visit www.sjcrov.org to see the results and the unprocessed ballot report.